-The Tenth Doctor (David Tennant) decides to take Rose Tyler a few years ahead into the near future of 2012 (which, needless to say, is not the future anymore) to check out the Olympics.
-But when they discover a bunch of kids in the area have gone mysteriously missing recently, they quickly get down to work investigating.
+The Tenth Doctor (David Tennant) decides to take Rose a few years ahead to the year 2012 so they can check out the Olympics: but when they discover a bunch of kids in the area have gone mysteriously missing recently, they quickly get down to work investigating.
 The Tenth Doctor is on top form in this episode, bouncing around the proceedings as a cheeky, jovial sports fan initially, before we get some deeper insight into his personality.
 The fact that Ten has some pretty good people skills under his belt is emphasized a lot in “Fear Her”, when he shuts down a large and unhelpful case of the blame game from the neighbors to focus on the task at hand and uses some reverse psychology on Trish to get his foot in her door.
 And like in “School Reunion“, Ten lets a lot of his true age and experience level shine through his surface personality in this adventure, which I’m quite happy about, since Ten is usually at his most interesting when he’s divulging some time lord wisdom.
 We’ve seen the Doctor be a self-appointed authority figure several times now, but in “Fear Her”, he serves as a mediator between the humans and the alien of the week.
 The Doctor tries to frequently be patient and sympathetic with Chloe and Trish, while also being firm and stern, refusing to let them avoid their problems and go into denial.
 The Doctor had a lonely, neglectful upbringing himself, allowing him to empathize with Chloe and the Isolus’ shared dilemma, and he was both a parent and a grandparent a long time ago, giving him a good idea of how to handle bratty kids.
 There’s a quick scene I appreciate where Ten unwittingly mentions his old family to Rose, catching her off guard, and just as quickly drops the subject.
 Rose has known the Doctor for at least two years at this point, and there is still so much she doesn’t know about him, and a lot of things she’ll never know.
 And of course, you can’t forget the gloriously cheesy ending where Ten saves the Olympics.

-The title ‘Fear Her’ refers to Chloe Webber and her mother, Trish, the two guest characters who are given the most focus in this episode.
-Despite being a seemingly ordinary, reserved, middle-school aged girl, Chloe Webber is disturbing cold, indifferent and detached towards everyone, whether she’s addressing her mom, the neighbors, or strangers like the Doctor and Rose.
+The title ‘Fear Her’ refers to Chloe Webber, the main antagonist of this episode.
+Despite being a seemingly ordinary and reserved middle-schooler, Chloe Webber is disturbingly cold, indifferent and detached towards everyone, whether she’s addressing her mom (Trish), the neighbors, or strangers like the Doctor and Rose.
 She’s so aloof and emotionless that she almost seems dead inside and inhuman, except for when she’s not so subtly threatening people.
-Trish is well aware that there’s something wrong with her daughter, and it’s probably connected to the missing people in the neighborhood, but she’s been covering it up and turning a blind eye, partly because she doesn’t want to believe the worst of Chloe, and partly because she’s grown afraid of the girl.
+Trish is well aware that there’s something wrong with her daughter, and it’s probably connected to the missing people in the neighborhood, but she’s been covering it up and turning a blind eye to it, partly because she doesn’t want to believe the worst of Chloe, and partly because she’s grown afraid of her.
 To everyone’s surprise, Chloe is currently sharing a body with an alien.
-It turns out Chloe and her mom were abused and mistreated a lot by the girl’s late father before he died a year ago.
-The man is gone now, but years of parental abuse always leaves a nasty scar, especially on one so young.
-Chloe is still traumatized and haunted by the memories of her dad, but she couldn’t turn to her mom and talk to her about it for comfort.
+Chloe and her mom were abused and mistreated a lot by the girl’s late father before he died a year ago, and while he’s gone now, years of parental abuse always leaves a nasty scar, especially on one so young.
+Chloe is still traumatized and haunted by her memories of her dad, but she couldn’t turn to her mom and talk to her about it for comfort.
 The woman could barely cope herself, and it’s apparently part of her nature to avoid talking about difficult subjects whenever she can.
-So Chloe bottled it all up inside and quietly kept her emotional pain to herself, feeling very alone.
+So Chloe bottled it all up inside and quietly kept her pain to herself, feeling very alone.
+Like what normally happens when a parent isn’t emotionally available, the kid found what she needed somewhere else, somewhere more dangerous.
 Chloe turned to the Isolus because the strange alien child knew what it was like to be all alone and in pain, and they found solace in each other.
-Sharing a body, they isolated themselves from the rest of the flesh and blood world, but they collected friends for themselves like dolls, stealing them away from their families and loved ones to tend to their own emotional needs.
+Sharing a body, they isolated themselves from the rest of the flesh and blood world, but they collected friends for themselves like dolls, stealing them away from their loved ones to tend to their own emotional needs.

 Needless to say, even if this arrangement is what Chloe and the Isolus want, it’s really not good for her or healthy for anyone, and it has to stop.
-A child’s cry for help and her most thoughtlessly selfish desires, twisted into something dangerous and obscene because of unforeseeable circumstances.
-It strikes me that “Fear Her’s” premise is exactly the sort of story you would expect to see in a Moffat era episode like “The Snowmen”, but with the domestic setting and trappings of an RTD era episode, which makes “Fear Her” a rather unique installment in the canon.
-Chloe and the Isolus refuse to part with each other, at one point sabotaging the Doctor’s plans to stop them, and eventually things progress to the point where they try to make the whole population of the Earth disappear so the Isolus can have four billion new playmates.
-I find it hilariously ironic how the Isolus repeatedly, defensively states that it loves Chloe, and that that’s actually the last thing it tells her before it leaves to rejoin it’s herd, and then it swans off and leaves her to be killed by her evil, zombie crayon daddy that they brought to life.
+A child’s cry for help and her most thoughtlessly selfish desires, twisted into something dangerous and obscene because of unforeseeable circumstances with an alien power.
+It strikes me that “Fear Her’s” premise is exactly the sort of story you would expect to see in a Moffat era episode like “The Snowmen”, but with the domestic setting and trappings of a RTD era episode, which makes “Fear Her” a rather unique installment in the canon.
+Chloe and the Isolus refuse to part ways with each other, at one point sabotaging the Doctor’s plans to stop them, and eventually things progress to the point where they try to make the whole population of the Earth disappear so the Isolus can have four billion new playmates.
+I find it hilariously ironic how the Isolus repeatedly, defensively claims that it loves Chloe, and that that’s actually the last thing it tells her before it leaves to rejoin its herd, and then it swans off and leaves her to be killed by her evil, zombie crayon daddy that they brought to life.
 Clearly, they were such good friends.
 Elsewhere, Trish is quite rightly horrified when she realizes how badly her emotional negligence has hurt Chloe and what it’s led to, and she vows to be a better mother if she can get her daughter back.
-She makes good on that promise, as signified when the Webbers banish the last remaining memory of Mr. Webber together during the climax, to save their own lives.
-Chloe’s child actor, Abisola Agbaje, tries to bring the role to life, but she struggles to do so and it’s pretty clear that the role of possessed Chloe is above her current acting level; she mainly delivers her lines in a raspy, hissing voice that gets increasingly funny throughout the episode.
-Despite that, I still found Chloe and Trish’s subplot to be rather moving, and the pay-off at the end feels earned by everything that built up to it.
+She makes good on that promise, as signified when the Webbers banish the last remaining memory of Mr. Webber together during the climax to save themselves.
+Chloe’s child actor, Abisola Agbaje, tries to bring the role to life, but she struggles to do so and it’s pretty clear that the role of possessed Chloe is well-above her current acting level; she mainly delivers her lines in a raspy, hissing voice that gets increasingly funny throughout the episode.
+Despite that, I still found Chloe and Trish’s subplot to be rather moving, and the pay-off at the end, where they rekindle their bond, feels earned by everything that built up to it.

 “Fear Her” is once again helmed by Euros Lynn, one of the standout directors of the RTD era, and after having a slump in his last contribution to the series, this installment proves to be a return to form for him.
 There are a wide variety of dynamic and creative shots scattered throughout the episode which help to liven up a low-budget episode: like pan-in shots of the neighborhood street, the sinister close-ups of Chloe spying on our heroes from her window, the rather unnerving animation that was done of Chloe’s drawings moving by themselves, the POV shot of the monster in Chloe’s closet that’s almost always kept offscreen, the two-hander shots set in Chloe’s room with purposely heightened, darkened shadows, and the occasional dutch angle that’s thankfully used sparingly.
 Despite being set during the summer Olympics, “Fear Her” was filmed in Cardiff during the winter months, so a line was written into the script (about the Isolus feeding on all the heat in the street) to justify the chilly weather and visible breath on the actors’ lips.
+Since “Fear Her” was an episode purposely designed to be filmed on the cheap, like “The Idiot’s Lantern” and “Love And Monsters”, the use of CGI from the Mill is kept to a minimum in this episode, save for a quick shots of the Islous and the Isolus’s creations.
 Murray Gold’s score for “Fear Her” curiously feels more like a throwback to the previous series than usual.
 Murray utilizes a lot of queasy, uneasy synthesizers to invoke tension in the background score of the episode, which he did in basically every episode of Series 1, compared to most of his work on his Series 2, where he’s switched to utilizing a full, traditional orchestra.
 Despite that, a standout track in the score is a heartwarming (and regrettably unreleased) piece of choral music that’s used when all the kids are returned to the neighborhood and Ten and Rose are finally reunited during the coda.

 * You’ve gotta love how melodramatic the title is for this episode.
 Forget the Daleks or the Cybermen or the Master.
 Clearly, the most terrifying antagonist in Doctor Who is Chloe Webber.